-Most women are able to know if the abortion was successful quite soon after using the medicines, because pregnancy symptoms disappear quite quickly and/or some women might see the embryo or embryonic sac.
-Even if the woman feels she is not pregnant anymore, it is important to make sure the abortion was successful.
-Women should either do an ultrasound 10 days after the medical abortion or do a pregnancy test 3-4 weeks after the abortion.
+Most people are able to tell that the abortion was successful soon after using the medicines, because pregnancy symptoms disappear quickly and/or they might see the embryonic sac.
+However, even if the person feels they are not pregnant anymore, it is important to make sure the abortion was successful.
+They should either do an ultrasound 10 days after the medical abortion or take a pregnancy test 3 to 4 weeks after the abortion.

-Urine pregnancy test - Even though HcG (human chorionic gonadotrophin – the pregnancy hormone) drops rapidly after abortion, this hormone can stay in a woman’s body for several weeks after a pregnancy.
+Urine pregnancy test: Even though HcG (human chorionic gonadotrophin, the pregnancy hormone) drops rapidly after abortion, this hormone can stay in a person’s body for several weeks after a pregnancy.
 Pregnancy tests are still inconclusive or falsely positive several weeks after the abortion.
-As many as 66% of the pregnancy tests done 2 weeks after abortion are positive, even when the woman is no longer pregnant.
-It is better to wait 3-4 weeks before doing a pregnancy test otherwise a woman might have a false positive.
-34, 35
+As many as 66% of the pregnancy tests done 2 weeks after abortion are positive, even when the person is no longer pregnant.
+It is better to wait 3 to 4 weeks before doing a pregnancy test to avoid a false positive.

-Blood pregnancy test – Blood pregnancy tests are a good alternative to ultrasound, especially if it is possible to do 2 blood pregnancy tests.
-Women can do a blood pregnancy test when they do the abortion (it can also be done just before or after the abortion) and then repeat the test 4-5 days after the abortion.
-If the level of hormone called HcG decreases this means the abortion was successful.
+Blood pregnancy test: Blood pregnancy tests are a good alternative to ultrasound, especially if it is possible to do two blood pregnancy tests.
+A person can do a blood pregnancy test when they do the abortion (it can also be done just before or after the abortion) and then repeat the test 4 to 5 days after the abortion.
+If the level of hormone called HcG decreases, the abortion was successful.